If length equals impact, how many pages should a resume be?

 Spacing and Margins: Experiment with the overall spacing of your resume.
 You can decrease the margins of your resume down to 0.5 of an inch and reduce the spacing between different sections of your resume by 0.5 to 1 point without losing the document's white space.

-How long should a resume be?
+How many pages should a resume be?
 A few final words

 You now know the answer to the questions: